go-bayes/osf/README.md

-# Trust in Science: Reproducible Analysis
+# Trust in Science: Sensitivity Analysis of Imputation Methods

-This repository contains the complete analysis code for "Response Bias Masks the Erosion of Trust in Science Over Time"
+This repository contains code for evaluating different missing data imputation methods in the context of trust in science longitudinal data.
+It extends the original synthetic data generation to comprehensively compare imputation approaches.

 ## Important Note on Data Access